Woman throws puppy at Oklahoma police - NewsBreak

 Woman throws puppy at Oklahoma police

-TULSA, OK ( KFOR ) — A puppy is recovering after it was dragged and kicked by an Oklahoma woman, police said.

-Around 4:50 p.m. on New Year’s Eve, officers with the Tulsa Police Department were called about a dog being abused.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter
+Around 4:50 p.m. on New Year’s Eve, officers with the Tulsa Police Department were called about a dog being abused.Biden offers support to small meat producers with $1 billion plan

 Witnesses reported seeing a woman kicking and dragging a small puppy, and when they tried to stop the abuse, the witnesses said, the woman threatened them.